The oldest glass products come from ancient Egypt. The very first

 prayer, Pater noster) were exported via Nuremberg to the whole Europe.

-specially shaped glass vessels.
-Although the distillation crucibles, flasks and
+various specially shaped glass vessels.
+Although the distillation crucibles,

-other vessels of that time have not been preserved, they attained considerable
+flasks and other vessels of that time have not been preserved, they attained

-fame in Central Europe.
-Medical books written in those times, explicitly
+considerable fame in Central Europe.
+Medical books written in those times,

-cups, tumblers, bottles etc…).
-The tall, slender, flute-shaped glass of the so-called
+(goblets, cups, tumblers, bottles etc…).
+The tall, slender, flute-shaped glass

-“Bohemian type” can be considered the most typical product of Czech Gothic
+of the so-called “Bohemian type” can be considered the most typical product

-glassmaking.
-Also very often, the glass with a bowl-shaped cup and molted-on,
+of Czech Gothic glassmaking.
+Also very often, the glass with a bowl-shaped cup

-pearl-like drops was produced.
-In the 13th century, another vessel
+and molted-on, pearl-like drops was produced.
+In the 13th century, another

 In shapes and technology, the Czech medieval glass was related to the glass